 Professionalism is central to the mission of SET.
-Our purpose is to provide Continual Professional Learning and Development (CPLD) support and practical guidance for FE teachers, trainers and educators to support, develop and improve skills to enhance their professional standing.
+Our purpose is to provide Continuing Professional Development (CPD) support and practical guidance for FE teachers, trainers and educators to support, develop and improve skills to enhance their professional standing.
 As part of the Education and Training Foundation (ETF), we champion the quality of teaching and training across further education, vocational teaching and training and campaign to raise the status of the profession.

 Dan Williams, who finished his tenure as Chair of SET this month (October), previously wrote in FE News that:

 “Professionalism is a highly contested, socially constructed concept that means different things to different people.
 Tummons identified two distinct discourses in professionalism within the lifelong learning sector.
 One of an imposed and narrow professionalism and the other of autonomous and emancipatory professionalism.
 In my opinion, the Society for Education and Training (SET) is certainly making ground in the latter.”

 Since Dan wrote his piece the FE sector has evolved with new government focus, increased funding and implementation of the new Education Inspection Framework (EIF) for example.
 The latter aims to help reduce ‘teaching to the test’ which will help the unique value of FE staff be utilised further: their dual professionalism.